Samuel-Carnell/react-with-rxjs/docs/api/hooks/use-observable.md

 :::

 :::warning
-Similar to the `useEffect` hook, the length of the dependency array should stay the same between re-renders.
-If the length does change, this hook will log an error in the console when the app is in development mode.
+Similar to the `useEffect` hook, the length of the dependency array should stay the same across re-renders.
+Changes in the length of the array could lead to unpredictable results.
 :::

 ### Example